jnewcs/hogar-nazaret/README.md

 3. We use Tiny Slider for our Highlight and News carousels: [Link to Github](https://github.com/ganlanyuan/tiny-slider)

 4. To track page views and event funnels, we use [Woopra](https://www.woopra.com).

+5. To process payments and webhooks, we have a Ruby on Rails API that is hosted on Heroku.
+Here is the link the [repo](https://github.com/jnewcs/hogar-nazaret-api)